Joe Biden

-Joseph Robinette Biden Jr. (Note: Pronounced /ˈbaɪdən/ BY-dən) (born November 20, 1942) is an American politician who served as the 46th president of the United States from 2021 to 2025.
+Joseph Robinette Biden Jr. (Note: Pronounced /ˈbaɪdən/ BY-dən) (born November 20, 1942) is an American retired politician who served as the 46th president of the United States from 2021 to 2025.
 A member of the Democratic Party, he represented Delaware in the United States Senate from 1973 to 2009 and also served as the 47th vice president under President Barack Obama from 2009 to 2017.

 Born in Scranton, Pennsylvania, Biden graduated from the University of Delaware in 1965 and the Syracuse University College of Law in 1968.
 He was elected to the New Castle County Council in 1970 and the U.S. Senate in 1972.
 As a senator, Biden chaired the Senate Judiciary Committee and Foreign Relations Committee.
 He drafted and led passage of the Violent Crime Control and Law Enforcement Act and the Violence Against Women Act.
-Biden also oversaw six U.S. Supreme Court confirmation hearings, including contentious hearings for Robert Bork and Clarence Thomas.
+Biden oversaw six U.S. Supreme Court confirmation hearings, including contentious hearings for Robert Bork and Clarence Thomas.
 He opposed the Gulf War in 1991 but voted in favor of the Iraq War Resolution in 2002.
-Biden ran unsuccessfully for the 1988 and 2008 Democratic presidential nominations.
-In 2008, Obama chose him as his running mate, and Biden was a close counselor to Obama as vice president.
+Biden ran unsuccessfully for the Democratic presidential nomination in the 1988 and 2008 primaries.
+In 2008, Obama chose him as his running mate, and he served as a close advisor to Obama while in office.
 In the 2020 presidential election, Biden chose Kamala Harris as his running mate, and they defeated Republican incumbents Donald Trump and Mike Pence.